-Founded: 1963, 1976, January 1992, January 2009
+Established: 1963, 1976, January 1992, January 2009

-The Ta’ang National Liberation Army (TNLA), established in 1963 as the Palaung National Army, in 1976 as the Palaung State Liberation Army (PSLA) and in January 1992 as the Palaung State Liberation Front (PSLF), was formed in January 2009 to provide practical protection for the Ta’ang Palaung region.
+Established in 1963 as the Palaung National Army, then in 1976 as the Palaung State Liberation Army (PSLA), and then in January 1992 as the Palaung State Liberation Front (PSLF) and, the Ta’ang National Liberation Army (TNLA) in January 2009.
+The PSLF/TNLA provides protection for the Ta’ang Palaung region.
 After a ceasefire agreement was signed between the military government and the PSLA in April 1991, divisions within the group led to the formation of the PSLF.
-The PSLF/TNLA pursues the political goal of building a federal union that guarantees democracy, human rights and self-determination.
+It pursues its stated political goal of building a federal union that guarantees democracy, human rights and self-determination.

-Ceasefire & Peace Process
+Ceasefires and Peace Process